th-truong/explainable-id-reid/src/dataset_util/attribute_description.md

-In the Market-1501 dataset, there are 27 attributes manually labelled:
+## In the Market-1501 dataset, there are 27 attributes manually labelled. ##

 ## Attribute List Notes
 #### Format of the list below is: ####